orainha/w10-facemessenger/README.md

 │   .gitignore
 │   queries.sql   <--- Query examples in SQL
 │   README.md
-├───external      <--- Example code for which we are not the authors ├───html          <--- Scripts for extraction and HTML representation ├───queries       <--- Query examples in Python └───raw           <--- Example code to extract data from SQLite database (non-queries)
+├───external      <--- Example code of which we are not the authors of ├───html          <--- Scripts for extraction and HTML representation ├───playground    <--- Experimental scripts (use at your own risk) └───queries       <--- Query examples in Python
 ```